wpdispensary/dispensary-tinctures/README.txt

 3. Activate the plugin and enjoy!

 == Changelog ==

+= 1.4.0 =
+* Added shortcode atts filter name to the Tinctures shortcode in `admin/class-wpd-tinctures-shortcodes.php`
+* Added Allergens taxonomy for Edibles in `admin/class-wpd-tinctures-taxonomies.php`
+* Added Allergens taxonomy to data output in `admin/class-wpd-tinctures-data-output.php`
+* Added REST API endpoint for Allergens in `admin/class-wpd-tinctures-rest-api.php`
+* Fixed bug to only display details if in Tinctures menu type in `admin/class-wpd-tinctures-data-output.php`
+* Updated `Tinctures` display text to change based on custom permalink base in `admin/class-wpd-tinctures-post-type.php`
+* Updated `Tinctures` display text to change based on custom permalink base in `admin/class-wpd-tinctures-shortcodes.php`
+* Updated `Tinctures` display text to change based on custom permalink base in `admin/class-wpd-tinctures-widgets.php`
+* Updated translatable text to work with variable in `admin/class-wpd-tinctures-post-type.php`
+* Updated translatable text to work with variable in `admin/class-wpd-tinctures-post-type.php`
+* Updated shortcode to use the `wpd_currency_code` function in `admin/class-wpd-tinctures-shortcodes.php`
+* Updated Price/Donation display option updates in `admin/class-wpd-tinctures-shortcodes.php`
+* Updated various text strings to be translatable in `admin/class-wpd-tinctures-data-output.php`
+* Updated various text strings to be translatable in `admin/class-wpd-tinctures-metaboxes.php`
+* Updated various text strings to be translatable in `admin/class-wpd-tinctures-shortcodes.php`
+* Updated various text strings to be translatable in `admin/class-wpd-tinctures-taxonomies.php`
+* Updated `.pot` file with new text strings for localization in `languages/wpd-tinctures.pot`

 = 1.3.0 =
 * Added `.pot` file for localization in `languages/wpd-tinctures.pot`